Arildoj/IpTracer/README.md

 ## FAQ

 **What is it?**<br/>
-This is a simple web site developed to confirm the actual pages status or is possible you generate a random valid Ip and verify if it already exist.
+This is a simple web site developed to check the actual state of the web pages or is possible you generate a random valid IP and verify if it already exists.

 **How this work?**<br/>
 The engine is made in JavaScript language, you can enter with an URL and test if is online or not.